akishindev/Publications/kotlin-delegates-in-android.md

     }
 ```

-Here is a delegate for progress in a `ProgressBar` as a float number from 0 to 1:
+Here's a delegate for progress in a `ProgressBar` as a float number from 0 to 1:
 ```kotlin
 fun ProgressBar.progress(): ReadWriteProperty<Any, Float> =
     object : ReadWriteProperty<Any, Float> {